balena-io-experimental/meetbot/README.md

 # Meetbot

-Meetbot joins your Google Meet meetings to help reduce friction and helps you eliminate the need for everyday questions like:
+Meetbot is a Google Meet bot that eliminates the need for such questions in your video calls:

-_1. Can you resend those links again?_ Meetbot records chat transcript.
-_2. Do you have notes the call?_ Also, records voice captions/transcript.
-_3. Was the meeting recorded?_ Auto-records meetings.
-_4. Can you hear me? ...
+_1. Can you hear me? ...
 Can you hear us?_ Validates audio input of attendees minus the awkward silence.
+_2. Can you resend those links again?_ Meetbot records chat transcript.
+_3. Do you have notes the call?_ Also, records voice captions/transcript.
+_4. Was the meeting recorded?_ Auto-records meetings.
 _5. Does anyone have the links shared in the meeting?_ Saves it all to Google Docs

 And, many more features.